|John Green Sr.|

 March 8, 1864 – During the Civil War, skirmishes were fought near Baton Rouge and at Cypress Creek, La.
 For the first time, President Abraham Lincoln met with his new Lieutenant General, Ulysses Simpson Grant in Washington City, D.C.

-March 8, 1865 - Alabama author Mary McNeil Fenollosa was born on her grandparents' plantation in southern Alabama.
+March 8, 1865 - Alabama author Mary McNeil Fenollosa was born on her grandparents' plantation in Wilcox County, Alabama.

 March 8, 1865 – During the Civil War, the Battle of Kinston, or Wise’s Forks, took place in North Carolina.
 Skirmishes were also fought at Love’s Bridge (sometimes called Blue’s Bridge), S.C.; in Jackson County, Tenn.; with Indians at Poison Creek, in the Idaho Territory; and in the vicinity of Duguidsville, Va.